ly774508966/xeogl/.github/CONTRIBUTING.md

 1. Create a feature branch off of **master** with an informative name.
 2. Make your modifications to the codebase and commit them to your feature branch.
 3. When you feel your modifications are ready to be reviewed, open a pull request to the **dev** branch.
-4. @xeolabs will be responsible for reviewing code changes and will comment on any concerns in the pull request (other developers are also welcome to comment).
+4. @xeographics will be responsible for reviewing code changes and will comment on any concerns in the pull request (other developers are also welcome to comment).
-6. When concerns have been resolved, @xeolabs will merge the feature branch into **dev**.
+6. When concerns have been resolved, @xeographics will merge the feature branch into **dev**.